HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in the Northwest Territories - A Complete Guide

 What are the benefits of offering stress leave?

-What options do NWT employers have?
+What options do long-term employers have?

 Though not required by law, employers can choose to offer paid stress days, unpaid stress leave policies, use sick/vacation time for stress, or craft formal mental health leave policies as part of benefits packages.